 Industry Update/National Response

 - The government announced a set of stimulus packages worth $8.56 billion to fight the impact of COVID-19 in Bangladesh.
 Of the packages, $600 million was previously announced in late March for export-oriented industries.
 Affected garment factories availed funds from the $600 million deal in loans at 2% interest to pay their workers’ salaries for up to 3 months – paid into either a bank or mobile financial services account.
 The rest of the packages, carrying different rates of interest, were set to benefit other industries, service sector, SME(s), etc.

 - The latest information from BGMEA states that 1,150 factories have lost export orders worth $3.18 billion (982 million pieces), and that 2.28 million workers have been affected. bgmea.com.bd.

 Factory Service Update

 - Although assessments are temporarily on hold, brand partners still have access to factories’ live improvement plan and progress reports on the Better Work portal.

-- The team is conducting virtual industry seminars and training sessions to provide factories with technical input and guidance amid the COVID-19 crisis.
+- The team is mobilising resources for virtual industry seminars and training to provide factories with technical input and guidance.